spacemit-com/bianbu-docs/en/user_guide/upgrade.md

 Note: Major version upgrades of Bianbu (e.g., from 1.0.15 to Bianbu 2.0.x) take a long time, approximately 2 hours, with multiple interactions in the last half hour.
 You can choose as needed (if unsure, select Next/Keep).

+Note: Major version upgrades of Bianbu (e.g., from 1.0.15 to Bianbu 2.0.x) take a long time, approximately 2 hours.
+During the last half hour, there will be multiple interactions while configuring packages.
+You can choose as needed (if unsure, select Next/Keep).
+When asked whether to remove obsolete packages, select **Remove**.

+If you encounter any issues during the upgrade, please refer to the [FAQs](../faqs.md#Update).

 ### Method 1: Open the Graphical Upgrade Interface via Command Line (Recommended)

 Only for Bianbu Desktop.